 - Cuts down on the amount of interest over the life of the loan

-- Paying so often can be a drawback
+- Paying so often can be a hassle

 If you need a lender in the Sequim or Port Angeles area, contact us for our recommendations.
 In the meantime, feel free to play around with the mortgage calculator at the bottom of this page.
-Put in how much money you're willing to spend on a home, along with common interest rates for the mortgage, to see what your monthly payments could be like.
+Try out some different numbers (a quick Google search can pop up some common interest rates) and see how much you'll be paying (per month) at different price points.

 Any Other Questions?